 We hope you have your skis packed for our next stop—Alta Lakes in Telluride, Colorado.
 Located in southwest Colorado and on the opposite side of the Telluride Ski Resort, Alta Lakes provides a superb elevated location for your campervan excursion.
-And it’s actually an ideal destination whether you’re traveling in the summer or winter.
+And it’s truly an ideal destination whether you’re traveling in the summer or winter.

 Shift into low gear and get ready to do some lake hiking and sightseeing around the Alta Lakes Ghost Town historic structures.
-Plus you’ll see firsthand some of the most beautiful alpine views of your life!
+Plus, you’ll see firsthand some of the most beautiful alpine views of your life!

-Please note that there are some free camping spots in the area but they are limited and facilities are sparse, so be prepared.
+Please note that there are some free camping spots in the area, but they are limited, and facilities are sparse, so be prepared.
 This is not a spot for what you’d call “glamping.”

 8. Arches National Park, Utah

-If you’re a fan of contrasting colors, textures, and varying landscapes you’ll love number 8 on our list: Arches National Park.
+If you’re a fan of contrasting colors, textures, and varying landscapes, you’ll love number 8 on our list: Arches National Park.
 This park spans over 76,000 acres and, just as its name suggests, features more than 2,000 natural sandstone arches, pinnacles, fins, and boulders.

 9. Grand Canyon National Park, Arizona

 The Grand Canyon is a massive gorge characterized by layers of red rock bands revealing millions of years of geological history.
-Historians believe the Grand Canyon dates back over 10,000 years to the first evidence of humanity in the area.
+Historians believe the Grand Canyon dates back over 10,000 years to the first evidence of humans in the area.
 Native Americans are believed to have been the first inhabitants of the area, dating back at least 4,000 years.

 Within the park itself are a number of outstanding viewpoints to experience the canyon, including Mather Point, Yavapai Observation Station, Desert View Watchtower, and Lipan Point.